 5-8 schools and/or districts will be selected to participate through this application process.

 Five sessions (one per month) will be held from January through May 2021.
 Each session will be no more than six hours.
 In June 2021 there will be a full day convening in to discuss results and revisions.

-We are not currently accepting applications for any funding opportunities.
+We currently accepting applications for the below funding opportunities.
 This page will be updated as new opportunities become available.
 Please note the application deadlines and apply through the technical assistance portal.

 Technical Assistance Portal

 Applications for CWDC technical assistance and funding opportunities are managed through our technical assistance (TA) portal.